 If your guest or customer is going to take a product away with them, you have no control over its final disposal.
 In this situation it is advisable to take all possible steps to inform your guests and customers about responsible disposal.

 If you need to use single-use plates and bowls, look for options made from leaves, we have an excellent selection of leaf plates and bowls in the marketplace.
+If you need to use single-use cups, look for those that have a water-based lining rather than plastic or bioplastic lining.

 If it is not clear via a supplier’s website, ask them if their products and packaging meet recognised standards for home